picknscroll/picknscroll.github.io/_posts/2018-04-07-Pandas-Interactive-Tutorial.md

 Aside from providing a convenient way to access data within the confines of a single Series object, the Index has another purpose, which becomes apparent when working with multiple Series.

 Operations across Series objects are said to **align** on their indexes.
-This means that when two Series are, for example, divided together, pandas will first consult their respective indexes to determine which elements to divide.
-We can apply this concept of alignment to easily calculate the assist-to-turnover ratio for our top 10 passers, by dividing our `assists` series by another series containing turnover data.
+This means that when two Series are, for example, divided together, pandas first consults their respective indexes to determine which elements to divide - matching elements when possible[1].
+We can use this property to easily calculate the assist-to-turnover ratio for our top 10 passers, by dividing our `assists` series by another series containing turnover data for the same players.

 <div class="note">
 <strong>From the docs</strong>: The result of an operation between unaligned Series will have the union of the indexes involved.
 If a label is not found in one Series or the other, the result will be marked as missing <code class="highlighter-rouge">NaN</code>.